salehsaeednia/treestructure/readme.md

 <BR/>
 <H3>Rest APIs</H3>
 <H5>save</H5>
-This end point would be used to store new nodes or change exsisting nodes in DB.
+This end point would be used to store new nodes or change existing nodes in DB.
 We could also change the parent of each node with this end point.<BR/>
 <strong>Hints</strong><BR/>
 <Ul>
 <li>Root Node should be persisted First.
 To Store root, parent of input object should be null.</li>
-<li>To store new nodes, ID of new node should be null and ID of the parent is mandatory.Other fields of parent are not required and will not be consideres.</li>
+<li>To store new nodes, ID of new node should be null and ID of the parent is mandatory.Other fields of parent are not required and will not be considered.</li>
-<li>Heigth of input data will not be consideres</li>
+<li>Height of input data will not be considered</li>
 <li>To change existing node(change name or parent), id of the node is mandatory.</li>
 </UL>